Tom Maxwell (singer): Squirrel Nut Zippers

+In 1993, Mathus formed the neo-swing, pre-war jazz revival group Squirrel Nut Zippers with Katharine Whalen, Ken Mosher, Don Raleigh, and Chris Phillips, They played a couple of local shows and recorded a three-track EP on Merge Records.
+In January 1994, Maxwell was asked to join the band.
+During his tenure in the Zippers, Maxwell served as one of the group's primary vocalists and songwriters and played guitar, tenor and baritone saxophone, and clarinet.

 The band signed with Mammoth Records in the summer of 1994.
 They recorded their first record, The Inevitable, a few months later in Hillsborough, North Carolina.
-In the summer of 1995, Maxwell, Mosher, and Mathus took a trip to New Orleans, Louisiana to visit their friend, Blind Melon drummer Glen Graham.
-Graham had been recording Soup with Blind Melon at Daniel Lanois' Kingsway Studios earlier that year.
+In the summer of 1995, Maxwell, Mosher, and Mathus took a trip to New Orleans, Louisiana to visit their friend, Blind Melon drummer Glen Graham who had recorded Soup with Blind Melon at Daniel Lanois' Kingsway Studios earlier that year.

-In October 1995, the band went to New Orleans to record the Hot album at Kingsway Studios.
-They produced the record with the help of Mike Napolitano.
+In October 1995, the Squirrel Nut Zippers went to New Orleans to record its Hot album at Kingsway Studios with producer Mike Napolitano.
 They recorded Hot in six days, and the record was released in June 1996.
 The record went certified gold in May 1997, and by September of that year it was RIAA certified platinum, selling over 1.3 million copies.
-They had a hit with Maxwell's song "Hell", a single tone calypso about Hell.
-That year it charted at No. 13 on Billboard Hot 100.
+Maxwell's song "Hell", a single tone calypso, charted at No. 13 on Billboard Hot 100.

-In 1999, Tom Maxwell and Ken Mosher both left the band, due to a management agreement that the band had signed without their knowledge.
+In 1999, Maxwell and Mosher left the band, due to a management agreement that the band had signed without their knowledge.
 The band refused to pay royalties to either of them, which led to a five-year legal battle.
 They settled out of court for $155,000, but the band breached the settlement and the two were only awarded a fraction of the money.
 This led to an irreparable relationship between Maxwell/Mosher and Mathus/Whalen.

-In late December 2015, Maxwell published a piece on Medium explaining why he will not be a part of the Squirrel Nut Zipper's tour in late-2016.
-The band plans to reissue Hot for its 20-year anniversary, for which 1/3 of the record's material was written by Maxwell and Mosher, including both singles which were penned by Maxwell.
+In late December 2015, Maxwell published a piece on Medium explaining why he was not participating in the Squirrel Nut Zippers' 2016 tour.
+The band plans to reissue Hot for its 20-year anniversary; one-third of the record's material was written by Maxwell and Mosher, including both singles which were penned by Maxwell.

-2000–present
+Solo musician

 In 1999, Maxwell recorded his first solo album, Samsara, at Kingsway Studios.
-He toured for the record with SNZ members Ken Mosher and Chris Phillips, along with Ben Folds Five bassist Robert Sledge.
-Through the legal turmoil with SNZ and the birth of his first child, Maxwell stopped touring in 2000, and did not tour again until 2015.
+He toured for the record with Mosher and Phillips, along with Ben Folds Five bassist Robert Sledge.
+Because of the Squirrel Nut Zippers legal turmoil and the birth of his first child, Maxwell stopped touring from 2000 until 2015.

-For several years following their departure from the band, he worked with Ken Mosher, contributing songs and scores for films and television, including season 1 of Lovespring International and the animated film Happily N'ever After.
+For several years, Maxwell worked with Mosher, contributing songs and scores for films and television, including season 1 of Lovespring International and the animated film Happily N'ever After.

+Maxwell left music in 2006 to focus on his son's health. in 2009, Maxwell returned to music and released the first studio album Kingdom Come, in 2011.
+In 2014, Maxwell released his first record with The Minor Drag, Tom Maxwell & The Minor Drag, produced by Napolitano.